 Stay with us, folks.

-House uh minority leader Nancy Pelosi filed delinquent reports Friday for three trips that she accepted from outside sponsors that were worth $8,580 and occurred as long as seven years ago, according to copies of the documents.
+House Minority Leader Nancy Pelosi filed delinquent reports Friday for three trips that she accepted from outside sponsors that were worth $8,580 and occurred as long as seven years ago, according to copies of the documents.

-The most expensive trip was not reported on Pelosi's annual financial disclosure statement or on the travel disclosure form that is required within thirty days of a uh of a trip.
+The most expensive trip was not reported on Pelosi's annual financial disclosure statement or on the travel disclosure form that is required within 30 days of a trip.

 Committee members have shown no appetite for taking up all those cases.

-The data from Political Moneyline calculates that members of Congress have received more than 18 million dollars in travel from private organizations in the past five years, with Democrats taking 3,458 trips, Republicans taking 2,666.
+The data from Political Moneyline calculates that members of Congress have received more than $18 million in travel from private organizations in the past five years, with Democrats taking 3,458 trips, Republicans taking 2,666.

 Let's go back to April, shall we?

-Since Ms. Pelosi on Friday tried to sneak in these three reports, so nobody would know about it.
+Since Ms. Pelosi on Friday tried to sneak in these three reports so that nobody would know about it.

 They also brought up a 2003 LA Times article about your family in Nevada.